Notes on the Geography of India Themes: Irrigation 3: the Sequel

 The tailend shortages that began appearing with the British insistence on high-tension irrigation systems have become only more pronounced in the last 50 years, mostly because the irrigation bureaucracies of independent India are corrupt not only at petty levels, as they were during the British period, but often to the top layers of the administration, which wasn't true in the British period.
-Still, dams and reclamation have an irresistable appeal in India.
-For much more on the fiasco of irrigation development in part of southern India, see Recent Irrigation Developments in the Krishna Basin.
+Still, dams and reclamation have an irresistible appeal in India.

 The Tungabhadra Dam, taken from the hilltop guesthouse where visitors are supposed to be inspired.
 Two canals can be seen starting on this right-bank of the river; a third starts on the left, in the distance.
 Looks good, but if you want to stay cheerful you'd better not wander too far downstream.
 Extract from a government report: "We have bitter experience in TBP command in this regard.
 At our insistence farmers were persuaded to take loans from the banks and made to do land shaping and reclamation in advance of receipt of water.
 But they didn't get water even three years after development of lands.
 There was a huge cry...."
 Why?
 Think tailend shortage.